sabinemm/fruit-game/README.md

 - [ ] **Leaderboard**  This would require entering a name before starting a game and then storing the game score in a database.

 ## Technologies used
-Below are a list of the programming languages, technologies and frameworks used for this website.
+Below are a list of the programming languages, technologies, frameworks and resources used for this website.

 * **HTML5**
 * **CSS3**